saantiaguilera/gem-api-codecov/README.md

 # Codecov

-This gem is for running codecov from a ruby script.
+This gem is for running codecov for any language (apart from ruby, since [their bash script yet doesnt support it](https://github.com/codecov/codecov-ruby/issues/4#issuecomment-121964456)) from a ruby script.

 If you were using bash, you would do a simple curl redirect into a shell (`bash <(curl -s http://some.bash.script.com)`).
 But this cant be done from ruby since the redirect isnt available.